An Inside Look and What It Means for Your Growth Strategy

 Through the VRDC we now have access to not only institutional claims—everything that happens under a acute hospital setting—but also non-institutional claims, which are labs, imaging, ASC's, and more.
 This provides a much clearer picture of the spectrum of care that physicians provide to patients in your markets.

 From a referral perspective, we can now provide an unfiltered look into Medicare claims to build physician strategies, uncover growth opportunities, and increase patients into your facilities.

 Interested in gaining complete access to the most current patient data?
-Request a discovery call with Sean Conway and find out how Stratasan’s Physician Pathway can support your physician relations efforts and help you uncover valuable opportunities for growth within your market.
+Request a discovery call with Sean Conway and find out how Stratasan’s Physician Patterns can support your physician relations efforts and help you uncover valuable opportunities for growth within your market.

 Article by Ashley Graham, Senior Data Analyst for Stratasan